EU-U.S. and Swiss-U.S. Privacy Shield Policy

 For more information about the Privacy Shield program, or to view our certification and the list of self-certified Group Affiliates, please visit https://www.privacyshield.gov/.

 III.
 Compliance with EU-U.S. and Swiss-U.S. Privacy Shield

 With regard to Personal Data received pursuant to the effective Privacy Shield Framework, the Group complies with the EU-U.S. and Swiss-U.S. Privacy Shield Framework Principles and the Supplemental Principles (collectively, the “Principles”), as confirmed in further detail below.

 The Group adheres to the Notice Principle.
 The Group has certified its adherence to the Principles insofar as they apply to the Group in its role as Controller or Processor as the case may be in the given context, in regard to Personal Data that is covered by this Privacy Shield Policy.

 1. The Group’s Collection, Use, and Disclosure of EEA/EU/UK and Swiss Personal Data

-The Group collects, uses, and discloses EEA/EU/UK and Swiss Personal Data relating to Website Visitors, Representatives, and other individuals with whom it interacts when performing, advertising, and demonstrating its Services or in connection with other interactions.
-The Group may also Process EEA/EU/UK or Swiss Personal Data of applicants to work at the Group.
-The Group also may Process EEA/EU/UK or Swiss Personal Data as a Processor pursuant to the Customer’s or other person’s or entity’s instruction.
+The Group collects, uses, and discloses EEA/UK/Swiss Personal Data relating to Website Visitors, Representatives, and other individuals with whom it interacts when performing, advertising, and demonstrating its Services or in connection with other interactions.
+The Group may also Process EEA/UK/Swiss Personal Data of applicants to work at the Group.
+The Group also may Process EEA/UK/Swiss Personal Data as a Processor pursuant to the Customer’s or other person’s or entity’s instruction.

 2. Means for Individuals to Limit Use and Disclosure of EEA/EU/UK and Swiss Personal Data

 In our role as Controllers, we adhere to the Choice Principle and the Sensitive Data and Choice – Timing of Opt Out Supplemental Principles.
-We offer individuals whose Personal Data is subject to this Privacy Shield Policy choice regarding the processing of their EEA/EU/UK and Swiss Personal Data, including where relevant Sensitive Data, as described in Section III.CC of this Privacy Shield Policy.
+We offer individuals whose Personal Data is subject to this Privacy Shield Policy choice regarding the processing of their EEA/UK/Swiss Personal Data, including where relevant Sensitive Data, as described in Section III.B of this Privacy Shield Policy.

 3. Inquiries and Complaints, and Right of Recourse